woss/fork-flyimg/docs/rate-limiting.md

 Flyimg includes a built-in rate limiting feature to protect your image processing service from abuse and excessive usage.
 Rate limiting can be configured to control the number of requests per minute, hour, or day based on client IP addresses.

+**Important:** Rate limiting only applies to **new image transformations** - requests that require actual image processing.
+Requests for already generated/cached images are not rate limited, allowing fast serving of cached content without consuming rate limit quota.

 ## Configuration

 Rate limiting is disabled by default.
 To enable it, update your `config/parameters.yml` file: